reer-ide/rhino_mcp/README.md

 - "Execute this Python code in Rhino: ..."
 - "Can you tell me the dimension of the wall I selected in Rhino?"
 - "Help me calculate the surface area of the selected floor in Rhino"
+- "Show me the documentation for the SelectedObjects function"
+- "How do I use the AddCylinder function in Rhino Script?"
 - ...

 ## Contributing